 - Peel and chop the vegetables into chunks.

-- Add 2 tbs of cooking oil to a large pan.
+- Add 2 tablespoons of cooking oil to a large pan.
 Add the mince and cook on a low heat until there is no more pink meat and the mince is brown.

 - Add the chopped onions to the pan and continue cooking and stirring on a low heat until onions soften.

-- Add carrots, potatoes, cabbage, enough water to cover the vegetables, seasoning.
+- Add carrots, potatoes, cabbage, enough water to cover the vegetables and seasoning.
 Stir.
 Bring to the boil.

 - Add gravy granules until gravy thickens to your liking.
 The stew is ready to eat.

 Dumplings can be cooked on the hob or in the oven.
-For oven dumplings that go golden brown transfer stew to oven proof dish.
-Add dumplings and place in the oven and cook for a further ten minutes to make a crusted dumpling.
+For oven dumplings that turn golden brown, transfer the stew to an oven-proof dish.
+Add dumplings and place in the oven and cook for a further 10 minutes to make a crusted dumpling.

 - Pinch salt